What Is 3D Modeling Software?

-- Available for all commonly used operating systems and comparision with 3D model and mesh.
+- Available for all commonly used operating systems and comparison with 3D model and mesh.

 3. 3D Slash

-If you’ve ever played Minecraft and ever wondered about its potentials in modelling, then 3D Slash is the answer to that question.
-It is a free software serving with all types of 3D modeling where models are created using simple building-block concepts like those in Minecraft.
-Conventional features like extrusion, revolution or sweeps are not in-built, and the program instead uses a cuboid centred modelling with a solid block that can be subdivided into smaller blocks of identical size.
+If you’ve ever played Minecraft and ever wondered about its potentials in modeling, then 3D Slash is the answer to that question.
+It is a free software serving all types of 3D modeling where models are created using simple building-block concepts like those in Minecraft.
+Conventional features like extrusion, revolution, or sweeps are not in-built, and the program instead uses a cuboid centred modelling with a solid block that can be subdivided into smaller blocks of identical size.